 Rating 8.3, Double rooms start from $26

-Air-conditioned rooms are equipped with a flat-screen TV.
-Some units feature a private balcony that open up to views of the city.
+Phnom Penh Le Vincent Hotel offers accommodation with air-conditioned rooms that are equipped with a flat-screen TV.
+Free WiFi is available in public areas.
+Some units feature a private balcony that opens up to views of the city.

 Rating 8.5, Double rooms start from $16

-Cooled with air conditioning, each room is furnished with a minibar, a comfortable seating area and TV offering cable channels.
-It includes an en suite bathroom with a shower, free toiletries and bathroom slippers.
+Fancy Guesthouse is in the heart of the city.
+You also can enjoy free WiFi throughout the property.
+Cooled with air conditioning, each room is furnished with a seating area and TV.
+It includes an en suite bathroom with a shower.

 Rating 8.5, Double rooms start from $33

+Home Chic Hotel offers an outdoor swimming pool.
+Free WiFi is available in all rooms.
 Each room at this hotel is air-conditioned and comes with a flat-screen TV.
 Rooms are fitted with a private bathroom.

 Rating 8.2, Double rooms start from $29